Jean-Baptiste-Lasselle/whoami-web/content/blogs/making-sens-tsconfig.draft.md

     * that's the version of ECMAScript we want the compiler to use to generate JavaScript code.
     * So it won't necessarily spcify what kind of modularization will be used, but it never the less sets "The JavaSCript core version"
     * As this article is written, we are middle 2022, so i will use `--target "es2020"` : that, because TypeScript from 2021 is just one year old, can't speak too young, `2020` is old enough (to begin speaking, aka having a stable language a lot of people talk).
-  * **`--moduleResolution `** :  That's about the type of modularization in the TypeScript code you write :
+  * **`--moduleResolution `** :  That's about the type of modularization in the TypeScript code tyou write :
     * Specify how `TypeScript` looks up a file from a given module specifier.
     * one of: `classic`, `node`, `node16`, `nodenext`
     * This option never the less is infered a value, from the value of the `--module` GNU Option :
-      * less or more, the compiler considers you implicitly mean to use the same modularization technology for both the source of the compilation process (your `TypeScript` source code), and in the target of the compilation process (the generated `JavaScript`)
+      * less or more, the compiler considers you implicitly mean to use the same modularization technology fot bot the source of the compilation process (your `TypeScript` source code), and in the target of the compilation process (the generated `JavaScript`)
       * default: module === `AMD` or `UMD` or `System` or `ES6`, then `Classic`, Otherwise `Node`
     * That GNU Option was worth mentioning, even though we will not use it just let it take its implicitly infered from `--module` default value.
     * Actually after running a few tests on my configuration, i :